NOTIOMYSTIDAE (1 species)

 Callaeas cinereus South Island Kokako

-David and Gosselin (2002b) established that Callaeas is masculine.
+NOTE: David and Gosselin (2002b) established that Callaeas is masculine.

 The NI and SI populations have been separated at the specific level based on plumage and ecological differences (Holdaway et al 2001; Murphy et al 2006).